A Survey on Human-AI Collaboration with Large Foundation Models: Design Principles for Human-AI Collaboration

-\subsubsection{Backwards Compatibility}
+\subsubsection{\textbf{Backwards Compatibility}}

-In the realm of AI technologies, backward compatibility plays a pivotal role in ensuring the smooth integration of new or updated systems with pre-existing frameworks.
-This concept is crucial when embedding AI into legacy systems, as it involves careful consideration of existing tools, processes, and practices.
-Weisz et al. \cite{Weisz2021} delve into how generative models contribute to the modernization of applications, emphasizing the necessity for AI systems to function cohesively within older infrastructures.
-In the context of traditional crowd work, Chhibber et al. \cite{Chhibber2022} illustrate the significance of aligning AI tools with established workflows, showcasing the potential of generative models, like Generative Adversarial Networks (GANs) and autoencoders, to augment and refine datasets in legacy systems.
-Additionally, Bau et al. \cite{Bau2019} present a novel approach using GANs to adapt image priors to specific image statistics in individual photographs, thereby tackling challenges in reproducing and manipulating high-level image attributes, as evidenced in various semantic editing tasks.
+In the current fast-growing AI, ensuring backward compatibility is essential for integrating new technologies into existing systems without disruption.
+This is especially important when bringing AI into legacy infrastructures, where long-established tools, processes, and workflows must be considered.
+Weisz et al. \cite{Weisz2021} explore how generative models can support application modernization, highlighting the importance of designing AI systems that can work seamlessly with older architectures.
+Similarly, Chhibber et al. \cite{Chhibber2022} emphasize the value of aligning AI tools with established workflows in traditional crowd work, showing how models like GANs and autoencoders can enrich and improve datasets within existing setups.
+Bau et al. \cite{Bau2019} also present a creative use of GANs to tailor image priors to the unique characteristics of individual images, addressing challenges in high-level semantic editing tasks.

-Discussing the broader compatibility challenges outside just the technological perspective, Wang et al. \cite{wang2023} talks about the transformative effects of Large Language Models (LLMs) on the job market, underscoring the necessity of integrating these advanced technologies into existing economic structures without causing major disruptions.
-Eloundou et al. \cite{Eloundou2023} examine the impact of LLMs on the US labor market, revealing that approximately 80\% of workers could experience a significant change in their tasks, with 19\% potentially seeing over half of their tasks affected.
-This ‘exposure’ refers to a 50\% increase in task efficiency without compromising quality.
-Furthermore, Harrer et al. \cite{harrer2023} highlight the potential of LLMs in generative AI applications, emphasizing the need for responsible design, human oversight, and ethical considerations to prevent the spread of misinformation.
-They offer insights into how these models, when developed responsibly, can serve as efficient and trustworthy tools in sectors like healthcare, addressing technology, risks, and ethical issues.
+Beyond technical integration, compatibility challenges also arise at the societal and economic levels.
+Wang \cite{wang2023} discusses how LLMs are reshaping the job market, stressing the need to introduce these technologies thoughtfully to avoid major disruptions.
+Eloundou et al. \cite{Eloundou2023} further examine this shift, estimating that around 80\% of U.S. workers may see some changes in their tasks due to LLMs, with 19\% potentially experiencing over half of their tasks transformed.
+This exposure suggests a 50\% boost in task efficiency without a drop in quality.
+Finally, Harrer et al. \cite{harrer2023} focus on the responsible use of LLMs in generative applications, particularly in fields like healthcare.
+They argue for strong human oversight and ethical design to prevent misuse, underscoring the potential of LLMs to be both effective and trustworthy when deployed responsibly.